Gay City State Park

 Gay City is also the site of an annual Hartford Marathon event called the Summer Solstice Trail Run with 3.3 and 5.5 mile races.

-There is a large and easy network of trails here totaling about nine miles including a section of the blue-blaze Shenipsit Trail.
+There is a large and easy network of trails here totaling about nine miles including a connector to the blue-blaze Shenipsit Trail.
 The trails also connect to the Meshomasic State Forest and Blackledge Falls to the south.

 There is a beach for swimming at Gay City Pond.
 Gates open for the season on the third Saturday in April from 8AM to sunset.
 They close for the season after Columbus Day weekend, but the park can still be accessed year round from the outer parking lot.